Mario Lemieux: Personal life

-The youngest of three sons of Jean-Guy and Pierrette Lemieux, he was raised by his stay-at-home mother, and his father, who was a construction worker.

 Early in his career, Lemieux smoked, at one point consuming a pack of cigarettes daily.
-He gave up the habit, perhaps due to Hodgkin's Disease.
+He gave up the habit, perhaps due to Hodgkin lymphoma.

-Mario Lemieux married Nathalie Asselin on June 26, 1993.
+Lemieux married Nathalie Asselin on June 26, 1993.
 They have four children: Lauren (born April 1993), Stephanie (born 1995), Austin Nicholas (born 1996), and Alexa (born 1997).
 Austin was born prematurely, weighing just two pounds, five ounces, but he is perfectly healthy today, and played college hockey at Arizona State University.
 The family lives in the affluent Pittsburgh suburb of Sewickley.
 Lemieux also had a second home in Quebec near Mont-Tremblant which was built starting in 2009, costs US$20 million, and came to be known as the Chateau Fleur de Lys; he put the house up for sale in 2018.

 Lemieux has opened his home to young Penguins stars such as Marc-André Fleury and Sidney Crosby until they settled into the Pittsburgh area, as he did with Jaromír Jágr following the 1990 NHL Entry Draft when he lived in Mt.
 Lebanon, Pennsylvania.
 He is a naturalized American citizen, and on March 30, 2007, Lemieux, a registered Republican, contributed $2,300 to Democratic US Senator Hillary Clinton's 2008 presidential campaign fund.
 In the past, he has also made contributions to the re-election fund of Republican former US Senator Rick Santorum.

-On June 17, 2009, Lemieux was made a Knight of the National Order of Quebec by then-Quebec Premier Jean Charest.
+On June 17, 2009, Lemieux was made a Knight of the National Order of Quebec (CQ) by then Quebec Premier Jean Charest.

-On September 3, 2010, Lemieux was made an Officer of the Order of Canada from then-Governor-General Michaëlle Jean.
+In the 2010 Canadian honours, Lemieux was made an Officer of the Order of Canada (OC) from then Governor General Michaëlle Jean.

+Lemieux has been criticized for his involvement in multiple sexual assault scandals.
+In 1992, Lemieux was in the same room while his former teammate Dan Quinn allegedly raped a woman.
+In 2000, while Lemieux owned the team, the Penguins signed Billy Tibbetts, who was convicted of raping an unconscious 15-year-old girl when he was 17 years old.
+When asked about the signing, Lemieux said: "I think that’s a great story.
+That kid faced so much adversity, did his time, came back after three and a half years.
+To find himself in the NHL is a great accomplishment."
+In 2021, Lemieux, Penguins assistant general manager Bill Guerin, and the Penguins were sued by Erin Skalde, the ex-wife of former Wilkes-Barre/Scranton Penguins (WBS Penguins) coach Jack Skalde.
+Erin Skalde alleged that they attempted to cover up her being sexually assaulted by former WBS Penguins coach John Donatelli.
+Jack Skalde alleged that he was fired after complaining to the team, which he said was a violation of whistleblower laws.